 Baking powder is essential as it helps the dough to rise and expand.

-This is going to be your ultimate cornbread recipe, for this is as simple and delicious as it can get.
+This will be your ultimate cornbread recipe, for this is as simple and delicious as possible.
 Be ready to get amazed, as this simple cornbread recipe can blow your mind away!

-Read on to find out how this super delectable, fluffy, and crunchy cornbread is made from scratch.
+Read on to find out how this super delicious, fluffy, and crunchy cornbread is made from scratch.

 - Large mixing bowl